quantop-dungeon/pyspectrumdaq/README.md

 # pyspectrumdaq
-Acquire data from the Spectrum M2 DAQ cards.
-This module supports internal and external triggering, multi-channel acquisition, etc. Easy to use and fast by default.

-Requirements:
+A package for data acquisition using Spectrum M2 digitizer cards.
+Supports multi-channel acquisition, external triggering, continuous data streaming etc.

+Includes a real-time spectrum analyzer app with a Qt UI.

+## Requirements

+Console usage requires:

+* numpy
 * numba

+The spectrum analyzer app, in addition, requires:
 * pyqtgraph
 * pyfftw
 * h5py

-Tested with M2i.4931-Exp and pyqtgraph 0.11.0.
+The package is yested with a M2i.4931-Exp card and pyqtgraph 0.11.0.

+## Usage examples

 A simple multi-channel usage example: